-Continued recent declines are attributed to ongoing loss of wetland and stream habitat (especially from dam construction and water management activities) and the introduction of non-native predators and competitors, including bullfrog (Rana catesbeiana), crayfish (Procambarus clarki), and fish (Jennings and Hayes 1994).
+Continued recent declines are attributed to ongoing loss of wetland and stream habitat (especially from dam construction and water management activities) and the introduction of non-native predators and competitors, including bullfrog (Rana catesbeiana), crayfish (Procambarus clark), and fish (Jennings and Hayes 1994).

 The project area is not located within an area designated as critical habitat for the California red-legged frog.
-The riparian and aquatic habitat in Guadalupe River, Coyote Creek, Upper Penitencia Creek, and Lower Silver Creek may provide suitable habitat for California red-legged frog, and some of the smaller streams may function as dispersal corridors for this species when they contain water.
+However, the riparian and aquatic habitat in Guadalupe River, Coyote Creek, Upper Penitencia Creek, and Lower Silver Creek may provide suitable habitat for California red-legged frog, and some of the smaller streams may function as dispersal corridors for this species when they contain water.
+H.T.
+Harvey and Associates (1997) concluded that while the California red-legged frog is not believed to inhabit urbanized areas of San Jose, known occurrences of red-legged frogs in Alum Rock Park indicate that they may potentially be transported downstream and reach the project area.
 Four individuals were observed in July 2000 in Upper Penitencia Creek in Alum Rock Park approximately 4.5 miles east of where the project crosses Upper Penitencia Creek (CNDDB 2003).